guilhermelim/Get-Windows-Product-Key/README.md

   * Windows 10

 ## References :notebook:
-- The class `KeyDecoder` was used from the project – [WinProdKeyFinder](https://github.com/mrpeardotnet/WinProdKeyFinder)
+- The class `KeyDecoder` was used from the project â€“ [WinProdKeyFinder](https://github.com/mrpeardotnet/WinProdKeyFinder)

 ## Author